What is the Difference Between Stocks and Cryptocurrency?

 The nuance

 There are a handful of companies such as Overstock.com, Exodus Wallet, and other companies that have listed their common stock on the blockchain.
 You can actually purchase their common stock in the form of a token and hold it in your cryptocurrency wallets.
-So, while not all stocks are cryptocurrencies (crypto assets), and not all cryptocurrencies are stocks, stocks can be cryptocurrencies, and cryptocurrencies can be/represent stocks.

 How Stocks and Cryptocurrencies are Different